LCR1

 Deep research summary for LCR1

-• Comprehensive literature review identifies LCR1 as a PCP-like DEFL family member with flower-bud specific expression, likely functioning in pollination rather than defense.
+• Comprehensive literature review identifies LCR1 as a PCP-like DEFL family member with flower-bud specific expression; the specific biological process remains uncharacterized.

 "LCR1 is one of three PCP-like LCR genes (LCR1, LCR21, LCR30) reported as flower-bud specific by RT-PCR, indicating a reproductive expression context"